Welcome to the YAAR! project: Youth Against Antimicrobial Resistance

 The YAAR!
 Project brought together young people from four countries in the Global South - Kenya, Nepal, Thailand and Vietnam - to help combat the challenge of antimicrobial resistance (AMR) or drug-resistance infections

-Here you can find out more about the project collaborators and see the innovative public health messages they created to raise awareness of AMR and the positive actions we can take to mitigate its threat.
+Here you can find out more about the project collaborators and see the innovative public health messages they created to raise awareness of AMR and the positive actions everyone can take to mitigate its threat.

 Central to the YAAR! project was collaboration with young people from four countries in the Global South: Kenya, Nepal, Thailand and Vietnam.
 Throughout the project the youth collaborators were supported by a Youth Advisory Group with members from all four countries.
 These young people worked together with the YAAR! project team to do three things: